Vyral/base-template/_posts/2021-02-04-how-to-avoid-a-low-appraisal-when-selling-a-house.md

 tags:
   - Real Estate
   - Home Seller Tips
-excerpt: These three tips will help you avoid a low appraisal.
+excerpt: These three tips will help you avoid a low appraisal when it's time to sell.
 enclosure:
 pullquote:
 enclosure_type: video/mp4